tusharb05/distributed-rate-limiter/README.md

 - **Two Types of Throttling**:
   - **IP-based throttling** for anonymous users.
   - **User-based throttling** for logged-in users.
-- **Per-Bucket Isolation**: Each user or IP gets its own independent token bucket. ✅ (This is the correct and scalable way to do it.)
+- **Per-Bucket Isolation**: Each user or IP gets its own independent token bucket.
 - **Atomic Operations with Lua Scripts**: Ensures race-free token checks and refills across multiple gateways.
 - **Full Dockerization**: NGINX, Redis, and all API gateways run in containers.
 - **Simple Setup**: `docker-compose` and `Makefile` included for quick startup.